julian2308/new_tech/README.md

 # new_tech
-First repository for New Technologies class
+First repository for new technologies class